quii/modest-mock/README.md

 - *Simple* - the usage is just $PATH_TO_INTERFACE $NAME_OF_INTERFACE
-- *Type safe* - You are using Go because you like static checking, you shouldn't have to give that up in your tests
+- *Type safe* - You are using Go because you like static checking, you shouldn't have to give that up in your tests so no reflection or `interface{}`
-- Easy to use assertions
+- Easy to use assertions that dont interfere with how you like to write tests

 Given